*Some Assembly Required

 Part of that effort will include ushering out the phrase “Judeo-Christian nation” in order to usher “interfaith America” in.
 The former served a valuable purpose in the mid-20th century, Patel said, but it’s no longer serving us well today.

-I’m more skeptical than Eboo about the “valuable purpose” of the phrase “Judeo-Christian.”
-It was under-inclusive of America’s religious diversity even in its heyday.
-And as I noted in my contribution to Eboo’s 2018 book, Out of Many Faiths: Religious Diversity and the American Promise, the phrase “obscures the particularity of religious traditions in a way that risks promoting a civil religion ultimately beholden to the state.”
+I’ve always been more skeptical than Eboo about the “valuable purpose” of the term “Judeo-Christian.”
+As I noted in my contribution to his 2018 book, Out of Many Faiths: Religious Diversity and the American Promise, “the category of Judeo-Christianity obscures the particularity of religious traditions in a way that risks promoting a civil religion ultimately beholden to the state.”
+Neglecting religious particularity not only enables an instrumental civil religion but also undergirds the kind of vague religious unity from 1990s’ interfaith efforts.

-I am sympathetic to Eboo’s shift to “interfaith America,” which has far better adjectival accuracy than either “Judeo-Christian America” or “Christian America.”
-But this new phrase leaves me wondering how Eboo’s message and organization will appeal to the growing demographic of nonbelievers.
-Part of the challenge of interfaith America is bridging differences with people who disclaim any transcendent views.
+I’m sympathetic to Eboo’s shift to “interfaith America,” a phrase with far better adjectival accuracy than either “Judeo-Christian America” or “Christian America.”
+Still, this new name leaves me wondering how Eboo’s message and organization will appeal to the growing demographic of nonbelievers.

 In my Head

-The reality of an interfaith America provides an opportunity for Christians like me to engage with confidence and compassion in a world of difference.
+Last month, I shared some brief comments at an event celebrating Interfaith America at Georgetown’s Center on Faith and Justice.
+I suggested that the reality of an interfaith America provides an opportunity for Christians like me to engage with confidence and compassion in a world of difference.
 This opportunity is captured in the verse that Tim Keller and I selected as the epigraph for our book, Uncommon Ground: Living Faithfully in a World of Difference.
-In Ephesians 4: 1-2, the Apostle Paul exhorts Christians to: “Walk in a manner worthy of the calling with which you have been called, with all humility and gentleness, with patience, showing tolerance for one another in love.”
+In Ephesians 4, verses 1-2, the Apostle Paul exhorts Christians to: “Walk in a manner worthy of the calling with which you have been called, with all humility and gentleness, with patience, showing tolerance for one another in love.”

-Paul’s charge to Christians applies to anyone seeking greater empathy and understanding without minimizing significant differences.
-As I wrote in Uncommon Ground:
+Paul’s charge to Christians can also instruct anyone seeking greater empathy and understanding without minimizing significant differences.
+As I wrote in my contribution to Uncommon Ground:

 Many of our differences matter a great deal, and to suggest otherwise is ultimately a form of relativism.
 But we can still choose to be gracious across those differences.
 When we demonize the other side, we miss important insights that can only be learned through charitably understanding a different perspective.
 We lose the possibility of finding common ground.